 In addition to our Medical Advisory Board members, Living Beyond Breast Cancer is fortunate to have many other breast cancer experts who donate their time and energy to serve as speakers, reviewers, advocates and expert resources.

-Serena T. Wong, MD, is assistant professor of medicine in the division of medical oncology at The Cancer Institute of New Jersey.
+Jennifer Litton, MD, is a board certified medical oncologist and assistant professor of medicine in the department of breast medical oncology at the University of Texas MD Anderson Cancer Center.

 Minetta C. Liu, MD, is the director of translational breast cancer research and the biomarker section chief of the clinical molecular diagnostics laboratory at Georgetown University's Lombardi Comprehensive Cancer Center.

 Loraine Lovejoy-Evans, MPT, DPT, CLT-Földi earned her certification in the treatment of lymphedema and other swelling disorders at the Földi Klinik in Hinterzarten, Germany, in 1999.
 She has a doctorate and a master’s degree in physical therapy from the University of Puget Sound.
 She teaches continuing education courses in lymphedema management strategies and wound care throughout the United States.